inno-devops-labs/S24-core-course-labs/app_python/README.md

 - Python build cache was utilized to enhance workflow efficiency.
 - Snyk checks are implemented in workflow file.
 - Linting, testing, docker deploying work properly.

+## Counter
+The application now keeps track of the number of times it's accessed using a counter.
+A new endpoint `/visits` has been introduced to display the recorded number of visits.